TheNoobInventor/lego-ev3-segway/README.md

 ### MQTT and Node-RED setup

-Messaging Queuing Telemetry Transport (MQTT) is a protocol commonly used for message exchange between things namely devices, sensors, devices, computers etc. It uses a [publish and subscribe architecture](https://ably.com/topic/pub-sub) such that a device, an MQTT client, can publish a message on a topic to an MQTT broker and other MQTT client(s) subscribe to the topic to receive the message.
+Messaging Queuing Telemetry Transport (MQTT) is a protocol commonly used for message exchange between things namely devices, sensors, devices, computers etc. It uses a [publish and subscribe architecture](https://ably.com/topic/pub-sub) such that a device, an MQTT client, can publish a message on a topic to an MQTT broker and other MQTT clients subscribe to the topic to receive the message.

-The MQTT broker acts as a middleman to facilitate communication between devices by dispatching messages published on a topic from one client to other client(s) that subscribe on the same topic.
+The MQTT broker acts as an intermediary to facilitate communication between devices by dispatching messages published on a topic from one client to other client(s) that subscribe on the same topic.
 A client can be both a publisher and subscriber.

 MQTT messages contain a payload with the data to be consumed by the client, in the case of the LEGO segway, the payload will contain commands, for instance **"TURN LEFT"**, to control the segway.
 Payloads are usually written in JSON format.